etiennebr/rstdocs/Applications/Image Manipulation/ColorMapping.rst

  - **Not Found Label** : Label to use for unknown colors.

 **Color mapping method**
 Selection of color mapping methods and their parameters.
 Available choices are:

-- **Color mapping with custom labeled look-up table** : Apply a user-defined look-up table to a labeled image.
-Look-up table is loaded from a text file.
+- **Color mapping with custom labeled look-up table** : Apply a userdefined lookup table to a labeled image.
+Lookup table is loaded from a text file.

- - **Look-up table file** : An ASCII file containing the look-up table with one color per line (for instance the line '1 255 0 0' means that all pixels with label 1 will be replaced by RGB color 255 0 0) Lines beginning with a # are ignored
+ - **Look-up table file** : An ASCII file containing the look-up table with one color per line (for instance the line '1 255 0 0' means that all pixels with label 1 will be replaced by RGB color 255 0 0) Lines beginning with a # are ignored.

-- **Color mapping with continuous look-up table** : Apply a continuous look-up table to a range of input values.
+- **Color mapping with continuous look-up table** : Apply a continuous lookup table to a range of input values.

  - **Look-up tables** : Available look-up tables.